gcentral/Website/content/VIPM/rafa_solutions_lib_advanced_calculations_on_curves/index.md

 title: "Advanced Calculations on Curves"
 externalUrl: https://www.vipm.io/package/rafa_solutions_lib_advanced_calculations_on_curves
 date: 2016-05-19
-summary: "Advanced Calculations on Curves package represents a set of VIs that can be very useful in applications with graph measurements and analysis."
+summary: "Set of VIs to be used in advanced calculations with graphs."
 showSummary: true
 showAuthor: false
 showEdit: false